Stewart SF3: Racing performance

 The season did not start particularly well for the SF3.
 Whilst lining up for the grid in Australia, both Barrichello and Herbert suffered oil leaks that led to small fires in their respective cars.
 The start was aborted and Barrichello was able to drive the T-car, whilst Herbert did not start the Grand Prix.
-Barrichello did, however, manage to secure a fifth place finish and two points for the team.
+Barrichello did, however, manage to secure a fifth place finish and two points for the team, despite picking up a stop-go penalty for speeding in the pit lane during the race.
 In Brazil, Barrichello managed to qualify third, and was running second behind Mika Hakkinen before his McLaren ran into issues.
 Barrichello briefly led his home Grand Prix, however would retire due to engine failure.
 Herbert would also retire from the race.

 The SF3 scored its first podium finish in San Marino, when Barrichello managed to finish third behind Schumacher and Hakkinen.
 Herbert was running in fifth, but his engine failed with just three laps remaining ultimately being classified in tenth.
 In Monaco, further retirements came for Herbert who suffered suspension failure, and Barrichello who crashed at Swimming Pool whilst under pressure from Fisichella.
 In Spain, another series of bad luck hit the SF3 with Barrichello being disqualified due to a technical infinrgement with the undertray and skid tray, and Herbert once again retiring.
 The British driver had not crossed the finish line in the Stewart for all five races started in 1999 at this point.
 In Canada it was Herbert's time for good fortune, and he managed to place the SF3 in fifth gaining two points whilst Barrichello retired.